Dental Fillings and Bonding

 • Conservative option that preserves more of the natural tooth structure

-Disadvantages of Porcelain Fillings
+Porcelain Fillings Disadvantages

 • More expensive than composite resin fillings